-Now that my daughter is showing interest and ability in sounding out words and recognizing the print around her, it’s time I read up on it too and find the activities that will be a perfect match for her personality.
+Now that my daughter is showing interest and ability in sounding out words and recognizing the print around her, it’s time I read up on it too and find the early reading activities that will be a perfect match for her personality.
 If you are starting out or teaching a child to read, this ultimate […]

 Even before my daughter could put the sounds of words together, she loved playing with words!
 As the months have passed, she’s become more confident in reading CVC words and these CVC activities are favorites we return to time and again.

 In the book In the Snow by Huy Voun Lee, Xiao Ming and his mother walk in newly fallen snow and his mother shows him Chinese characters by writing them in the snow.
 They discuss how the characters look like the items they are describing.
 Despite our lack of snow in Chicagoland this season,we made our […]

 To my surprise, a number of homeschooling friends have expressed anxiety about teaching language arts: writing, spelling, reading.
 Because I love language arts and I love reading books about these things, I’ve set up this list of must-read books for those preparing to teach language arts to little learners.
 I love teaching my kids language […]